Rohingya genocide: 2016 Rohingya persecution

-Events leading up to the 2016 persecutions
+Events leading up to the 2016 persecution

 The persecution of Rohingya Muslims in Myanmar dates back to the 1970s.
-Since then, the Rohingya people have been persecuted on a regular basis by the government and nationalist Buddhists.
+Since then, the Rohingya people have been persecuted on a regular basis by the government and Buddhist nationalists.
 The tensions between the various religious groups in the country were often exploited by past military rulers of Myanmar.
-Amnesty International notes that the Rohingya suffered human rights violations under past military dictatorships since 1978, and many of them have fled to neighbouring Bangladesh as a result.
+Amnesty International notes that the Rohingya were victims of human rights violations which were committed against them during the rule of past military dictatorships since 1978, and many of them have fled to neighbouring Bangladesh as a result.
 In 2005, the United Nations High Commissioner for Refugees assisted with the repatriation of Rohingyas from Bangladesh, but allegations of human rights abuses in the refugee camps threatened this effort.
 In 2015, 140,000 Rohingyas remained in IDP (Internally Displaced Persons) camps after communal riots in 2012.

 In 2015, the Allard K. Lowenstein International Human Rights Clinic at Yale Law School found "strong evidence that genocide is being committed against Rohingya."
 After eight months of analysing whether the persecution of the Rohingya in Rakhine State satisfied the criteria for genocide, the study found that the Burmese government, with the help of extremist Buddhist monks, was responsible for ethnic cleansing and genocide against the Rohingya.

-Before the most recent violence, in its 17 March 2016 Atrocities Prevention Report, the U.S. Department of State summarised:The situation in Rakhine State is grim, in part due to a mix of long-term historical tensions between the Rakhine and Rohingya communities, socio-political conflict, socio-economic underdevelopment, and a long-standing marginalisation of both Rakhine and Rohingya by the Government of Burma.
-The World Bank estimates Rakhine State has the highest poverty rate in Burma (78 per cent) and is the poorest state in the country.
-The lack of investment by the central government has resulted in poor infrastructure and inferior social services, while lack of rule of law has led to inadequate security conditions.
+Before the most recent outbreak of violence, in its 17 March 2016 Atrocities Prevention Report, the U.S. Department of State summarised:The situation in Rakhine State is grim, in part due to a mix of long-term historical tensions between the Rakhine and Rohingya communities, socio-political conflict, socio-economic underdevelopment, and a long-standing marginalisation of both Rakhine and Rohingya by the Government of Burma.
+The World Bank estimates Rakhine State has the highest poverty rate in Burma (78 per cent) and it is the poorest state in the country as a result.
+The lack of investment by the central government has resulted in poor infrastructure and inferior social services, while the lack of the rule of law has led to inadequate security conditions.

-Members of the Rohingya community in particular reportedly face abuses by the Government of Burma, including those involving torture, unlawful arrest and detention, restricted movement, restrictions on religious practice, and discrimination in employment and access to social services.
+In particular, members of the Rohingya community are reportedly subjected to human rights abuses which are committed against them by the Government of Burma, abuses which include torture, unlawful arrest and detention, restricted movement, restrictions on religious practice, and discrimination in employment and access to social services.
 In 2012, the intercommunal conflict led to the death of nearly 200 Rohingya and the displacement of 140,000 people.
-Throughout 2013–2015 isolated incidents of violence against Rohingya individuals continued to take place.
+Throughout 2013–2015, isolated incidents of violence against Rohingya individuals continued to take place.